 Gains (losses) on dilution of investment in affiliate.
-The increase in gains on dilution of our investment in Live Nation during the year ended December 31, 2021, as compared to the corresponding prior year period, was driven by a common stock offering of approximately 5.2 million shares by Live Nation during September 2021.
-As previously disclosed, Liberty's investment in Live Nation was reattributed from the Formula One Group to the Liberty SiriusXM Group effective April 22, 2020.
-Accordingly, any gains or losses on dilution of our investment in Live Nation are reflected in Formula One Group's results prior to the reattribution and in Liberty SiriusXM Group's results following the reattribution.
+The gains on dilution of investments in affiliates during the year ended December 31, 2021, was driven by a common stock offering of approximately 5.2 million shares by Live Nation during September 2021.

 Other, net.
+Other, net income increased during 2022, as compared to the corresponding prior year period, primarily due to gains on extinguishment of debt related to Liberty SiriusXM Group corporate debt and Formula One Group corporate debt.
+The increase for 2022 was also driven by an increase in interest income and gains on the sale of three minor league teams at Braves Holdings.
 The increase in other, net expense in 2021, as compared to the corresponding prior year period, was primarily driven by an increase in losses on extinguishment of debt related to Sirius XM Holdings.
-The decrease in other, net expense in 2020, as compared to the corresponding prior year period, was primarily driven by a decrease in losses on extinguishment of debt related to Sirius XM Holdings.

 Income taxes.
-The Company had income tax expense of \$45 million, income tax benefit of \$44 million and income tax expense of \$166 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-Our effective tax rate for the years ended December 31, 2021, 2020 and 2019 was 6%, 3% and 32%, respectively.
+The Company had income tax expense of \$164 million, income tax expense of \$45 million and income tax benefit of \$44 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Our effective tax rate for the years ended December 31, 2022, 2021 and 2020 was 7%, 6% and 3%, respectively.
 Our effective tax rate for all three years was impacted for the following reasons:

-- During 2021, our effective tax rate was lower than the 21% U.S. federal tax rate due to federal income tax credits, the settlement of state income tax audits at Sirius XM Holdings and a change in the Company's foreign effective tax rate, partially offset by an increase in the Company's valuation allowance, the effect of state income taxes and certain losses that are not deductible for income tax purposes. - During 2020, our effective tax rate was lower than the 21% U.S. federal tax rate due to additional tax expense related to an impairment loss on goodwill that is not deductible for tax purposes and an increase in the Company's valuation allowance, partially offset by tax benefits related to changes in the Company's foreign effective tax rate and federal tax credits. - During 2019, our effective tax rate was higher than the 21% U.S. federal tax rate due to additional tax expense related to increases in the Company's valuation allowance, changes in the Company's effective state tax rate and the effect of state income taxes, partially offset by tax benefits related to deductible stock based compensation, earnings in foreign jurisdictions taxed at rates lower than the 21% U.S. federal tax rate and federal income tax credits.
+- During 2022, our effective tax rate was lower than the 21% U.S. federal tax rate due to a decrease in our valuation allowance, partially offset by the effect of state income taxes. - During 2021, our effective tax rate was lower than the 21% U.S. federal tax rate due to federal income tax credits, the settlement of state income tax audits at Sirius XM Holdings and a change in the Company's foreign effective tax rate, partially offset by an increase in the Company's valuation allowance, the effect of state income taxes and certain losses that are not deductible for income tax purposes. - During 2020, our effective tax rate was lower than the 21% U.S. federal tax rate due to additional tax expense related to an impairment loss on goodwill that is not deductible for tax purposes and an increase in the Company's valuation allowance, partially offset by tax benefits related to changes in the Company's foreign effective tax rate and federal tax credits.